Ma5onic/open.data/opendirectories/README.md

 The URLs also include various other forms of associated data, including but not limited to the post title, score and submit date.

-For those people only wishing to use the URLs and/or do not want to use sqlite, a text file has also been included as a substitute.
-This file only includes the URLs and any other data would have to be retrieved from the database file and therefore require the use of sqlite (see below).
+For those people who only wish to use the URLs and/or do not want to use sqlite, a text file has also been included as a substitute.
+This file only includes the URLs which respond with a 200 status (OK), any other data reqired would have to be retrieved from the database file and therefore require the use of sqlite (see below).
+Other file formats will be added in future updates.

+**Visualisation**

 The graph below is derived from the data provided above.
 Each dot below represents a linked post submission at the subreddit.
 The x axis represents the